-4. Set the shift lever to Neutral 5.
+4. Feed fuel to the carburetor by squeezing the primer bulb until firm.
+5. Pump the Primer Valve two or thee times.
+6. Set the shift lever to Neutral 7.
 Turn the throttle grip so that the indicator line meets the "START" mark.
-6. Ensure dewatering lever is fully forward and locked into position.
-7. Pull the starter rope slowly until resistance is met.
+8. Pull the starter rope slowly until resistance is met.
 Give it a sharp tug to start the engine.
 Electric start button can be used to start engine if user desires.
-8. Turn the handle grip to its original position gradually once the engine has started.
-Confirm that cooling water is being discharged from the check port and idle port.